Buth Diu: Party leader

-The Southern Sudanese Political Movement was founded in 1951 by Stanislaus Paysama, Abdel Rahman Sule and Buth Diu.
+The Southern Sudanese Political Movement was founded in 1951 by Stanislaus Paysama, Abdel Rahman Sule and Both Diu.

-As the Secretary General of the party, Buth Diu protested to the United Nations against the agreement that had been reached by the Constitution Amendment Commission.
+As the Secretary General of the party, Both Diu protested to the United Nations against the agreement that had been reached by the Constitution Amendment Commission.

 In 1952 the party changed its name to the Southern Party.

-As of 1953 the party leaders were Benjamin Lwoki, Chairman, Stanslaus Paysama, Vice Chairman, Buth Diu, Secretary General and Abdel Rahman Sule, Patron of the party.
+As of 1953 the party leaders were Benjamin Lwoki, chairman, Stanslaus Paysama, Vice Chairman, Both Diu, Secretary General and Abdel Rahman Sule, Patron of the party.

 The objectives were to work for complete independence of Sudan, with special treatment for the south.

 The party was officially registered in 1953.
 At first it had widespread support from the southern intelligentsia and from the bulk of the people in the south of Sudan.

 In 1954 the party was renamed the Liberal Party to avoid any suspicion that it was working for independence of the south, but no northerners joined.

-Buth Diu toured the south in August 1954 at the expense of Sayyid 'Abd al-Rahman, patron of the Ummah Party, and in his speeches quoted the National Unionist Party (NUP) campaign promises.
+Both Diu toured the south in August 1954 at the expense of Sayyid 'Abd al-Rahman, patron of the Ummah Party, and in his speeches quoted the National Unionist Party (NUP) campaign promises.
 (The NUP had won the previous elections).

 Prime minister Ismael Azhari described this as seditious talk and threatened to use force to prevent secession.

 Ismael Azhari eliminated Buth Diu and Bullen Alier from his cabinet for their criticism of the policy of his government on Southern Sudan.

 The Sudanese parliament was dissolved in November 1958 after a military coup by General Ibrahim Abboud.

 Later years

 In November 1964, General Ibrahim Abboud returned control to an interim civilian government.

 In 1965 a northern-dominated government was elected led by Muhammad Ahmad Mahgoub.

 This government paid lip service to a peaceful solution to the southern problem, while waging an increasingly brutal war against the Anyanya rebels.

 The Southern Front withdrew its candidates for the Supreme Council and the Cabinet, saying that the government had violated its agreement that the Southern Front would be the sole representative of the south.

-The Sudan African National Union (SANU) had two members appointed to the cabinet, Alfred Wol Akoc and Andrew Wieu, and Buth Diu was appointed to the third seat reserved for a southerner in the cabinet.
+The Sudan African National Union (SANU) had two members appointed to the cabinet, Alfred Wol Akoc and Andrew Wieu, and Both Diu was appointed to the third seat reserved for a southerner in the cabinet.

 He was given the position of Minister of Animal Resources.

 The two SANU ministers resigned in protest after the Juba and Wau massacres.

-Buth Diu and Philimon Majok were now the only representatives of Southern Sudan in the government, both supporters of a unified Sudan.
+Both Diu and Philimon Majok were now the only representatives of Southern Sudan in the government, both supporters of a unified Sudan.

-Buth Diu died soon after the 1972 Peace Accord was signed in Addis Ababa, ending the First Sudanese Civil War.
+Both Diu died soon after the 1972 Peace Accord was signed in Addis Ababa, ending the First Sudanese Civil War.

 He had tried to bridge the huge gap between the south and the realities of northern politics, and often failed to satisfy either camp.

-Buth Diu once said that Sudan was like an eagle with a broken wing, dragging itself along the ground, becoming weaker each day, longing to return to the freedom of the skies.
+Both Diu once said that Sudan was like an eagle with a broken wing, dragging itself along the ground, becoming weaker each day, longing to return to the freedom of the skies.